hlynch/Bayesian2020/Week-3-lecture.Rmd

 Our first exercise here will be to emphasize a caution noted in the handout from the book by Lunn et al.: that a uniform distribution is not always a “vague” or uninformative prior.
 You have to be very cautious when dealing with transformation of parameters.
 If you want a vague prior for a parameter, make sure the prior is actually what you think it is.
 In particular, transformations of a uniform are not uniform.
 This often comes up when putting a vague prior on the variance, since JAGS deals only with the precision (the inverse-variance).
 A uniform distribution for the precision is not what you actually want – since does not reflect the uncertainty on the scale intended (i.e. on the variance, or possibly on the standard deviation).

-**EXERCISE #1**: Convince yourself of this by looking at the distribution for $\theta^2$ if $\theta \sim \mbox{Unif}(0.1)$.
+**EXERCISE #1**: Convince yourself of this by looking at the distribution for $\theta^2$ if $\theta \sim \mbox{Unif}(0,1)$.
 Lunn et al. tells us that this new distribution is actually a Beta(0.5,1) – do you agree?

 Note that while the above example seems contrived, this exact same issue can come up quite easily in ecology.
 Take the following scenario: You want to model the state of a bird, and there are three possible states (1) not present, (2) present but not breeding, (3) present and breeding.
-We can think of this as two independent processes
+We can think of this as two independent processes:

 $$
 \mbox{Present} \sim Bern(\theta)
 $$

-and
+and,

 $$
 \mbox{Breeding|Present} \sim Bern(\pi)